- Chart

 Leadership and Structure

 Jim Conroy serves as the Chief Executive Officer.
-The company has a traditional corporate structure with a Board of Directors overseeing management.
+The company has a typical corporate structure with departments for merchandising, marketing, operations, and finance.

 Top Products and Market Share